tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/2/LessonPlan.md

  **Answer:** Back to the original address, starting with `mhrsdwPN4`.

-Now, time for the students to send their own multi-output transactions!
+Now, it's time for the students to send their own multi-output transactions!

-### 13. Students Do: Sending a multi-output transaction (15 min)
+### 13. Student Do: Sending a multi-output transaction (15 min)

 In this activity, students will write their own Python program that will send a multi-output transaction.